ProDataMan/ansible-best-practices-windows/labs/playbook-fun/index_new.md

 Perform the following steps on Windows Target 1 in VS Code In the VS Code Explorer pane:

-1. Right Click in the explorer pane
+1. Right Click the `ansible-working` repo in the explorer pane

 2. Select `New File`